ZhanYang-nwpu/ZhanYang-nwpu/README.md

   - International Journal of Multimedia Information Retrieval (IJMIR)

 - **Conference Reviewer**:
+  - The 20th ACM International Conference on Web Search and Data Mining (WSDM 2027)
+  - The 41th Annual AAAI Conference on Artificial Intelligence (AAAI 2027)
+  - The 40th Annual Conference on Neural Information Processing Systems (NeurIPS 2026)
+  - The 40th Annual AAAI Conference on Artificial Intelligence (AAAI 2026)
   - The 39th Annual Conference on Neural Information Processing Systems (NeurIPS 2025)
-  - The 40th Annual AAAI Conference on Artificial Intelligence (AAAI 2026)